 - Pass the phone to another family member

 - Calm your nerves.
-Feeling a little anxious about going back into the office and not being home to keep an eye on your kids?
-It’s handy to have a home phone to call periodically to check on who is home, remind them to do their homework, and maybe even ask them to get dinner started.
-Home phones are also a great way to stay in touch with your teens if they lose their mobile phone privileges.
+Are you feeling a little anxious working in an office and not being home when the kids return from school?
+Or working all summer while the kids are home?
+It’s handy to have a home phone to call after school to make sure they made it home safely or to periodically check in to see who is home, remind them to do their homework, and maybe even ask them to get dinner started.
+Home phones are also a great way to stay in touch with your teens if they lose their mobile phone privileges or are grounded.

 If you got rid of your home phone because you were tired of paying high service bills, give internet home phone service a try.
 Ooma has a basic plan with crystal-clear calling for free.
-You’ll need to buy an Ooma base station for about $100 to connect to your internet.
-Then, all you pay are the applicable monthly taxes and fees, which vary depending on where you live.
-Use the calculator to find out your taxes and fees.
+You only pay applicable taxes and fees.
+You’ll get our Enhanced 911 safety feature that will provide your service address if you cannot speak.
+You’ll need to buy an Ooma base station for about $100 and connect it to your internet.
+Use the calculator to find the taxes and fees in your area.